aurotripathy/pyt-unet-warboy/README.md

 Experiments with batch-size on a Unet-like model.

-Since we're working with eandow weight and synthetic data, no accuracy measurements are made for now.
+Since we're working with random weights and synthetic data, no accuracy measurements can be made, only perfformance measurements can be made.

 ```